 Cameroon tabled its voluntary pledges and commitments in support for its candidacy for membership (2009-2012) on 30 March 2009.

-Internationally, Cameroon pledged to: ratify the OP1-CRC, OP2-CRC, ICRMW, CRPD, CPED and the Convention against discrimination in education; and cooperate with Treaty Bodies and Special Procedures.
+Internationally, Cameroon pledged to: ratify the CRC- OP1, CRC- OP2, ICRMW, CRPD, CED and the Convention against Discrimination in Education; and cooperate with the Treaty Bodies and Special Procedures.

-At domestic level, Cameroon committed to: promote the rights of women through adopting legislation and taking into account the observations of the Committee on the Elimination of Discrimination Against Women; protect and take into account children’s rights by implementing recommendations of the Committee on the Rights of the Child on children without shelter; improve conditions of places of detention; fight against corruption; protect the rights of minorities; and promote freedom of the press.
+At the domestic level, Cameroon pledged to: promote the rights of women through adopting legislation and taking into account the observations of the CEDAW Committee, protect and take into account children’s rights by implementing recommendations of the CRC Committee on children without shelter, improve conditions of places of detention, fight against corruption, protect the rights of minorities, and promote freedom of the press.

-An analysis of steps taken by Cameroon in fulfilment of its international pledges shows that it has ratified the OP1-CRC (in 2013) but has yet to ratify the other treaties mentioned in its pledges.
-Regarding cooperation with Special Procedures, Cameroon maintains a Standing Invitation it is yet to respond to four Special Procedures visit requests; it has, nevertheless, completed three visits and accepted two more.
-Cameroon normally reports to the Treaty Bodies, but it has one periodic treaty report overdue (CAT), submitted two late (CRC and ICCPR) and is on schedule for reporting on the 3 others.
+An analysis of the steps taken by Cameroon in fulfilment of its international pledges shows that it has ratified the CRC- OP1 (in 2013) but has yet to ratify the other treaties mentioned in its pledges.
+Although Cameroon maintains a Standing Invitation it is yet to respond to four Special Procedures visit requests; it has, nevertheless, completed three visits and accepted two more.
+Cameroon normally reports to the Treaty Bodies, but it has one periodic treaty report overdue (CERD).